-- 1. That your petitioner was arrested by the police on 5th March 2013 on mere suspicion.
-That nearly a month has passed after the arrest but still the Investigating Police Officer has not submitted a charge-sheet. - 2.
-That your petitioner was not identified by any inmate of the house of CM where the burglary is alleged to have taken place, nor was any incriminating article found in his house. - 3.
-That your petitioner has reason to believe that one GS with whom your petitioner is on bad terms and who is looking after the case for complainant has falsely implicated your petitioner in the case out of grudge. - 4.
-That your petitioner shall fully co-operate with the police.

-5. That your petitioner is not likely to abscond or leave the country.
+- 1. That your petitioner was arrested by the police on 5th March 20..... on mere suspicion.
+That nearly a month has passed after the arrest but still the Investigating Police Officer has not submitted a chargesheet. - 2.
+That your petitioner was not identified by any inmate of the house of CM where the burglary is alleged to have taken place, nor was any incriminating article found in his house. - That your petitioner has reason to believe that one GS with whom your petitioner is on bad terms and who is looking after the case for complainant has falsely implicated your petitioner in the case out of grudge. - 4.
+That your petitioner shall fully co-operate with the police/Investigating Agency, if any. - 5.
+That your petitioner is not likely to abscond or leave the country.
+The petitioner further undertakes to comply with other condtions of grant of bail passed by this Hon'ble Court.